elSilveira/iazi-be/.github/instructions/when you run a code keep tracking and fix all issues and rebuild..instructions.md

 - Follow the best practices and coding standards.
 - Keep your code clean and organized.
 - avoid running automated tests by now.
+- think step by step and split the code into small parts.